 celpip vocabulary practice

-Build CELPIP vocabulary in small, usable sets
+Build CELPIP vocabulary in small, reusable sets

 • Synonym replacement

-• Short daily drills
+• Short review loops

 Scenario vocabulary